phol/docs/content/en/docs/import/jupyter.md

 To set a [featured image]({{< relref "managing-content.md#featured-image" >}}), place an image named `featured` into your post's folder.

-For other tips, such as using math, see the guide on [writing content with Academic]({{< relref "writing-markdown-latex.md" >}}).
+For other tips, such as using math, see the guide on [writing content with Wowchemy]({{< relref "writing-markdown-latex.md" >}}).

 ## Alternative approaches

 Alternatively, a Jupyter notebook can be embedded in a page by following one of the approaches below:

-1. Upload your notebook as a [GitHub Gist](https://gist.github.com) and click *Embed* to copy and paste your hosted notebook into the body of content in Academic
+1. Upload your notebook as a [GitHub Gist](https://gist.github.com) and click *Embed* to copy and paste your hosted notebook into the body of content in Wowchemy

 2. [Convert your notebook to HTML]( https://nbconvert.readthedocs.io/) using `jupyter nbconvert --to html <NOTEBOOK_NAME>.ipynb`.
 Then move the resulting HTML file to your page's folder and embed it into the body of the page's Markdown file using: